willaguiar/ASC_and_heat_transport/README.md

 <del>Task 1 (Paul,Taimoor)- Find alternative ways to define the ASC (e.g., cluster analysis)
 - We decided to use different isobaths to calculate ASC and heat transport on.
 Our attempts to find a different definition weren't promising and we didn't want to spend too much time on this part.

+Task 1.1 (Taimoor) - Considering whats written above, we shifted to use the machine learning approach to classify the shelf regimes automatically.

 Task 2 (Wilton)- Local (point by point) correlations between the ASC speed and cross slope heat transport.
 Use the same method to define the 1000m isobath, and using the daily climatology from OM2-01 RYF).
 Check if we have heat transports in the same years of RYF simulation as the daily u,v.

 Task 3-  Subtract the daily climatology of ASC from the daily timeseries to look at variability at frequencies higher than seasonal.